Dooders/Dooders/README.md

 * **Model-based**: A model is like a map, it's an imperfect and simplified representation of reality.
 * **Simulation**: An imitation of a system through a model.
 Executed to study the behavior.

-This repo, and the overall project, is a space where I can experiment, learn more about complexity theory and gain a deeper understanding of concepts like feedback loops, attractors, adaptation, and a lot more.
+This project is a space where I can experiment, learn more about complexity theory and gain a deeper understanding of concepts like feedback loops, attractors, adaptation, etc.

 ***The code, content, and concepts will change over time as I explore different ideas.***